IrynaVitkovych/pandas_challenge/README.md

 Summary of Analysis:

-The analysis focused on district-wide standardized test results, comparing performance between district schools and charter schools.
+The analysis focused on district-wide standardized test results, comparing performance between schools.
 Key observations include the following points:

   1. School Size and Budget Comparison:
 District schools are larger in terms of student enrollment compared to charter schools.